Shopify/js-buy-sdk/README.md

 Prior to v3.0 the SDK [checkout interface](https://shopify.github.io/js-buy-sdk/#creating-a-checkout) used the [deprecated](https://shopify.dev/changelog/deprecation-of-checkout-apis) [Checkout API](https://shopify.dev/docs/api/storefront/2024-04/objects/Checkout) to handle both Cart and Checkout use cases.
 This updated `.checkout` interface is now based on the Cart API, which means that it can only handle Cart use cases supported by the current API.

-## Cart-based checkout object compatibility table
+## Cart-based checkout object compatibility

-The following table highlights the supported and _unsupported_ fields returned in the mimicked checkout object
+The following table highlights the supported and _unsupported_ fields returned in the cart-driven checkout object

 | field | compatibility  | notes  |
 |---|---|---|